top of page

 black brick wall ikonhaus.png

-This striking portrait originates from the work of Marcus Selmer, one of Norway’s earliest photographers, whose 1860s studio images preserve some of the most important early visual records of Sámi life.
-Here, a woman from Karasjok, dressed in traditional gákti, stands poised and dignified—an enduring symbol of the strength, identity, and presence of the Indigenous Sámi people of northern Scandinavia.
+This portrait originates from the work of Marcus Selmer, whose 1860s studio images form some of the earliest photographic records of Sámi life in northern Scandinavia.

 wix background black felt.png